tony-luisi/netlify-cms-gatsby/src/pages/landing/index.md

 ---
-templateKey: 'landing-page'
+templateKey: landing-page
-title: This Works!
+title: This Works
 ---